copyninja/copyninja.info/content/development/golang_spake2_ecc.rst

 ---------------------

 One more important operation we do with elliptic curve group is scalar multiplication.
-Let's say we want to calculate :math:`nP`.
-Scalar multiplication can be defined in terms of addition as shown below
+It allows you to calculate :math:`nP` where `n` is a natural number.
+Scalar multiplication can be implemented using addition as follows.

 .. math::